-As of March 31, 2021 we had 34 issued patents directed to our technologies, 32 are granted in the United States, as well as one granted patent in Israel and one granted patent in Mexico.
+As of March 31, 2022 we had 40 issued patents directed to our technologies, 33 in the United States, four in the European Union and one each in Israel, Brazil and Mexico.
 The issued patents expire on various dates from 2022 to 2034.
 We also license one patent from a third party, which expires in 2023.
 We have patent applications pending for examination in the United States, Europe, Mexico and Brazil, but we cannot guarantee that these patent applications will be granted.
 We also license one other U.S. patent from one third party.
 The patents that we own or those that we license from others (including those that may be issued in the future) may not provide us with any competitive advantages or may be challenged by third parties.